 This page contains foam roller exercises ideal for cyclists.
+You can download these exercises at the bottom of the page.

 Why: The quads are worked hard by cyclists and quite often get quite knotted, so you can pin-point these areas using the massage roller.